The information below was last updated on Wednesday 30th December

 Q. Can employees take parental leave whilst on furlough?

-After 1st July, parental leave should be separate to furlough leave so be clear of the reason for the absence in your records.
+Parental leave should be separate to furlough leave so be clear of the reason for the absence in your records.

 Sickness and shielding